realJeremySun/first-web-game-lb4/blog/2019-08-02-building-an-online-game-with-loopback-4-pt6.md

 ---
 layout: post
-title: Building an Online Game With LoopBack 4 - Deploying our Application to Kubernetes on IBM Cloud (Part 5)
+title: Building an Online Game With LoopBack 4 - Front-end with React (Part 6)
-date: 2019-07-24
+date: 2019-08-02
 author: Wenbo Sun
-permalink: /strongblog/building-an-online-game-with-loopback-4-pt5/
+permalink: /strongblog/building-an-online-game-with-loopback-4-pt6/
 categories:
   - How-To
   - LoopBack
-published: true
+published: false
 ---

-## Part 5: Deploying our Application to Kubernetes on IBM Cloud
+## Part 6: Front-end with React

 ### In This Episode

-Now that our project has basic features that allow us to create our own characters and log in, it's time to deploy it to cloud!
-So, we will first run our project in Docker and then push it to Kubernetes cluster on IBM Cloud.
+Now our project is on IBM CLoud.
+But you may notice there is not anything that we can actually play with.
+It's just some APIs.
+How can we call it a game without front-end?

-Docker images are lightweight, portable, and self-sufficient.
-Once you create a Docker image, you can run it almost everywhere.
-On the other hand, Kubernetes will handle those high level concepts such as storage, network and scale-up.
+In this episode, I will build signup, login, and home pages with React.

-You can check [here](https://github.com/gobackhuoxing/first-web-game-lb4/tree/part5/firstgame) for the code from this episode.
+You can check [here](https://github.com/gobackhuoxing/first-web-game-lb4/tree/part6/firstgame) for the code from this episode.

 <!--more-->